bobrathbone/piradio6/docs/station_playlist.md

 **/var/lib/mpd/music** Location of media files for either a USB stick or a Network share

-Running the create_stations program from the command line
+Running the create_stations.py program from the command line
 =========================================================
-Usually you will call the create_stations program from radio-config
+Usually you will call the create_stations program from **radio-config**.
+Select option 3 **Update radio stations playlist**

 **radio-config --> Update radio stations playlist**

-However there may be occasions that you want to run the create_stations.sh program from the command line or in a script.
-First change to the /usr/share/radio directory and then run create_stations.sh
+However there may be occasions that you want to run the create_stations.py program from the command line or in a script.
+First change to the **/usr/share/radio** directory and then run **create_stations.py**

 ```
-cd /usr/share/radio
+cd /usr/share/radio/
 ./create_stations.py

 This program can only be run as root user or using sudo